New Patients (410) 268-5503

 Dental emergencies should be addressed quickly to avoid permanent or costly damage.
 Common dental emergencies are toothache, pain in the teeth, jaw or gums, broken teeth, knocked out teeth, broken dental fillings and swelling in the gums or mouth.

-• Knocked out tooth – Contact your dentist immediately.
-If possible, retrieve the tooth.
-Hold it only by the crown (the top part of the tooth), not the root.
-If it is dirty, you can rinse gently with water, but do not scrub or remove attached tissue fragments.
+Rinse the tooth gently with water, but do not scrub or remove attached tissue fragments.
 The best way to store the tooth is in your own saliva.
-Milk is a great alternative.
-Knocked out teeth have the best chance for survival if they are returned to the socket within one hour of being knocked out.
+Knocked-out teeth have the best chance for survival if they are returned to the socket within one hour of being knocked out.

-• Lost Filling or Crown – Contact your dentist as soon as possible.
+Contact your dentist as soon as possible.
 Never use glue or adhesives to try and replace the filling or crown yourself.
 Avoid drinking or eating very hot or very cold foods.
-Over-the-counter pain reliever may ease discomfort.
+You can take an over-the-counter pain reliever to ease your discomfort.

-• Toothache – Contact your dentist as soon as possible.
+Contact our dentist as soon as possible.
 Try rinsing your mouth with warm water or flossing to remove any lodged food.
-If you have swelling, a cold compress may be applied to the outside of the mouth or cheek.
+If you have swelling, apply a cold compress to the outside of the mouth or cheek.

 Emergency Dentistry FAQs